-- Due date: Although user stories are normally done within the scope of an iteration or sprint, they can also have their own due date.
-It defaults to none.
+- Start / Due date: Although user stories are normally done within the scope of an iteration or sprint, they can also have their own start and due date.
+They default to none.

 - Tags: You can add one or more tags to your user story to add extra information or categorization that will be visible on the card.
 You can enforce the creation of at least one tag from the Administration -> Modules section.